nyboer/newchipsetup/README.md

 ip a
 ```

-but for the most part we're going to assume only one C.H.I.P. is on your network and it's reasonable to `ssh` to `chip@chip.local`.
+If you don't get the IP address and only one C.H.I.P. is on your network, it's reasonable to `ssh` to `chip@chip.local`.

 ## Make a Key on your Mac and Move Files to C.H.I.P.